31 May 2022 – “A leopard burns, protected areas more important than ever”

 I could have used any images from a spate of reports in the last few days in both India and Nepal.
 The one below is of another leopard trapped in a snare a little further west, near the India – Nepal border, it was two days later that the injuries proved fatal.

 Another huge male we called Raja, rescued from a hill district northwest of where we try to rehabilitate here at Bardiya National Park, is now free in the park after a difficult ten days in rehab.
 Raja still has injuries to heal but I’m hopeful his resilience and strength will see him through after a harrowing time caught in the snare, rescued and then a long journey here.
-Improving rehab facilities to cope with the amount of injured leopards coming in and to provide a better chance of recovery is a strong emphasis but so is improving prevention strategy through #AntiSnare, I’ll have more on this in an update later this month.
+Improving rehab facilities to cope with the amount of injured leopards coming in and to provide a better chance of recovery is a strong emphasis but so is improving prevention strategy through #AntiSnare, I’ll have more on this in an update in May.

 I’ve written many times before about leopards dying in snare traps and the reasons why this is happening but we have hit another spike in the amount of incidents which combined with leopard body parts seizures. retaliation kills and poaching in general continues the persecution of the Indian leopard, a sub-species of an animal globally declining in population.